-Most standard home insurance policies will cover the costs if your dog bites someone, although this can depend on the kind of dog you have and the circumstances surrounding the event.
-However staying insured after you’ve got a dog bite claim on your record is another story.
+Most standard home insurance policies will cover the costs if your dog bites someone, although this can depend on the breed of dog you have and the circumstances surrounding the event.
+But staying insured after you’ve got a dog bite claim on your record is another story.
 Some insurance companies might exclude your dog from coverage after it bites someone, while others may refuse to renew your policy altogether after a dog-bite incident.

 If your insurance company decides to exclude your dog from coverage after a dog bite, you should shop around for a new policy — some companies may be more tolerant of a history of bites than others.
-You can also purchase umbrella insurance which is a separate liability policy, or you might have the option through your insurer to add pet liability insurance to your policy, which covers the costs if your pet causes damage or injury.
+Policygenius can help you compare quotes from multiple insurers to find the right one for you and your pup.
+Our expert agents will even help you switch policies and handle all of the paperwork for you — for free!

 Insurance companies look at your claims history, so if you’ve filed a dog bite claim, you may have a hard time finding new homeowners insurance that will still cover your pup.
 If your dog is excluded from your home insurance, you can look into the following options:

-You may be able to purchase pet liability insurance as a standalone policy or a rider through your insurance company, but if it isn’t offered, you can buy a policy from a specialized liability insurer.
-Not to be confused with pet insurance which covers your pet’s health needs and veterinary expenses, pet liability insurance is separate coverage that covers pet damage that you’re liable for as the owner.
+You may be able to purchase pet liability insurance as a standalone policy or an endorsement through your insurance company.
+But if it isn’t offered, you can also buy a policy from a specialized liability insurer.
+Not to be confused with pet insurance, which covers your pet’s health needs and veterinary expenses, pet liability insurance is separate coverage that covers pet damage that you’re liable for as the owner.

-The medical payments coverage covers associated medical fees for more minor injuries, like if your dog bites someone and they need medical attention, but there injuries aren’t severe and they don’t take any legal action.
+The medical payments coverage in your policy pays associated medical fees for more minor injuries, like if your dog bites someone and they need medical attention, but their injuries aren’t severe enough to take legal action.

 While the person your dog bit would file a claim with your insurance company, you should still notify your insurer to give them a heads up that your dog bit someone and they’re going to file a claim.

 How to file a dog bite claim if someone else’s dog bites you